 The amount of alloy metal within the grade of steel determines its toughness and ductility.
 In general, the higher the percentage of alloy, the tougher and more ductile the steel.

 Steel and plate steel fall into four main areas according to the end product requirements:

-- Alloy steels, which combine other elements to alter the properties of the steel.
+- Alloy steels, combine other elements to alter the properties of the steel.
 It exists within the medical, aerospace, and agricultural industries, among many other uses.